Cryptorado-Community/Cryptorado-Node/README.md

 ```
 export NEBULA_CONFIG=host.lighthouse.yml
-docker-compose up -d
+./cmd.sh up
 ```

 By default nebula uses port 4242, which is the one which must be publicly available.
-In order to use a non-default port, use the NEBULA_PORT environment
+In order to use a non-default port, use the `NEBULA_PORT` environment
 variable:

 ```
 export NEBULA_CONFIG=host.lighthouse.yml
 export NEBULA_PORT=4040
-docker-compose up -d
+./cmd.sh up
 ```

 ### Adding Lighthouses to the Config